Artificer-Innovations/DemoApp/OAUTH_SETUP.md

 # OAuth Setup Guide for Production

-This guide walks you through setting up Google and Apple OAuth for your DemoApp in production.
+This guide walks you through setting up Google and Apple OAuth for your Beaker Stack in production.
 The OAuth implementation is already complete in the codebase - you just need to configure the OAuth providers.

 ---